 Electric Heaters and Hot Water.

 Fire Pit – with starter pack of logs provided.

 There are steps in and out of Miss Ellie so sorry not for the infirm, we do have the Reading Rooms at the bottom of the hill which is very comfortable, suitable for wheelchair users.

-  To get to Miss Ellie and Moonraker, if coming from the South you turn left of the A1 at North Chalrton, drive up through the Hamlet of North Charlton and after half a mile you don’t go around the bend instead go straight on over the cattle grid onto gravel road, turn right at first chance and follow the road, you cant miss the boats on your right hand side.
+To get to Miss Ellie and Moonraker, if coming from the South you turn left of the A1 at North Chalrton, drive up through the Hamlet of North Charlton keep going up the hill, when the hedge on your right hand side stops go through the gateway on right handside and follow signs up gravel road, you cant miss the boats on your right hand side.